nigel6/nigel6/README.md

-- 👋 Hello, this is Samuel NGUMA
+- 👋 Hello, this is NGUMA, Samuel C.
+I am a DevOps Engineer

 <!---